Tim co-founded Terra Alpha Investments LLC. He designed and oversees the firm’s investment processes, funds, and operations.

 She holds a BA in Economics and History from The College of William & Mary.

-While pursuing his undergraduate degree, Nathaniel served on the College of Business Student Council, provided coverage of the consumer goods sector as an analyst in the Auburn University Student Investment Fund, and was the treasurer of his fraternity.
+While pursuing his undergraduate degree, Nathaniel served on the College of Business Student Council and provided coverage of the consumer goods sector as an analyst in the Auburn University Student Investment Fund.

 Forest joined us after graduation in 2017.
 She assists the investor development team, as well as on social media.
 For many summers, she has helped run the Upperville Colt and Horse Show, the oldest horse show in the US.
 She also interned in social media for Carahsoft.